Afternoon movie

 These afternoon movie telecasts existed in an age where was no cable TV, home video, or video-on-demand.
 Viewers either had to watch an old film when it was telecast, or wait for it to be shown at a revival house.

 WABC-TV in New York City ran The 4:30 Movie weekdays from 1968 to 1981.
 Other ABC owned-and-operated stations also used the format at different times in the afternoon.

-Some local stations also telecast morning movies in much the same format; these were often shown from 9:30 A.M. to 11:00 A.M., and, like the afternoon films, would often be split up into two parts.
-Many obscure B-films turned up as morning movies, though occasionally a "big film" such as The Miracle of the Bells would be telecast.
+Some local stations also telecast 'morning movies' in much the same format; these were often shown from 9:30 A.M. to 11:00 A.M., and like the afternoon films, would often be split up into two parts.
+Obscure B-films often turned up as morning movies, though occasionally a "big film" such as The Miracle of the Bells would be telecast.

-As more and more films began to be televised by entire networks in prime time, and as more and more soap operas, talk shows, and daily syndicated programming filled the network airwaves and became extremely popular, the daily afternoon movie on TV was gradually phased out on the local affiliates belonging to the three major commercial networks (NBC, CBS and ABC).
-Ted Turner's WTBS-TV (now Meredith-owned WPCH), on the other hand, showed old films such as the 1960 Little Shop of Horrors and the edited version of Joan of Arc both in the morning and in the afternoon throughout the 1970s, when it was called WTCG.
+As more and more films began to be televised by TV networks in prime time, and as more and more soap operas, talk shows, and daily syndicated programming filled the network airwaves and became popular, the daily afternoon movie on TV was phased out by the three major commercial networks (NBC, CBS and ABC).
+Ted Turner's WTBS-TV on the other hand, showed old films such as the 1960 Little Shop of Horrors and the edited version of Joan of Arc both in morning and in the afternoon slots throughout the 1970s.

-Today, films are often shown locally on commercial stations in the afternoon on weekends (especially since there are now so many more television channels), but none are shown in the afternoon on a weekday on any local TV station.